dalikewara/dalikewara.github.io/docs/index.md

 # Hello there 👋,

 ![Profile Pic](assets/img/profile-pic.webp){ align=left img-size=md img-pos=left } I'm Dali Kewara, a guy who lives and
-works as a 👨‍💻 Backend Developer in Indonesia—building useful and unexpected things, and trying to make positive impacts for people.
+works as a 👨‍💻 Software Engineer (BackEnd) in Indonesia—building useful and unexpected things, and trying to make positive impacts for people.
 I love coding and drawing my own worlds. ==*I'm on an unexpected journey and going to make it simple yet spectacular!*==